CELLIST, COMPOSER, VOCALIST

 "Wow, wow, wow!
 Give this woman a cello and stand back!"
 (Cello City Ink).

-"Adventurous cello songstress Jody Redhage" (Time Out NY) recently toured for fourteen months, from Aug.
-2010 to October 2011, with 2011 Best New Artist Grammy winner Esperanza Spalding's Chamber Music Society, traveling to five continents to support the release of Spalding's third record, featuring a jazz trio, string trio (violin, viola, cello) and backup vocalists.
+"Adventurous cello songstress Jody Redhage" (Time Out NY) is a member of Best New Artist Grammy winner Esperanza Spalding's Chamber Music Society band, traveling to five continents to support the release of Spalding's third record, featuring a jazz trio, string trio (violin, viola, cello) and backup vocalists.
 With Esperanza on bass and voice, Leonardo Genovese-piano, Terri Lyne Carrington-drums, Sara Caswell-violin, Lois Martin-viola, Jody Redhage-cello & voice, and Leala Cyr-vocals.
 The group has played around the world in concert halls and at the largest international jazz festivals including the Montreal, North Sea, Montreux, Cape Town South Africa, San Francisco, and Portland Jazz Festivals, in symphony halls such as the Barbican and Queen Elizabeth Halls in London, Davies Symphony Hall in San Francisco, Symphony Hall in Chicago, and a week residency at Tokyo's Blue Note Jazz Club.
+CMS will be featured at the Village Vanguard in NYC in December 2013.

 EXCITING PURSUITS AS A CELLIST